-The Ontario Fencing Association is launching its third High Performance Development Program (HPDP) for 2018-2019.
+The Ontario Fencing Association is launching its fourth High Performance Development Program (HPDP) for 2019-2020.
 Aimed at the Train to Train, Train to Compete and Train to Win categories, the program’s goal is to offer high level training opportunities to fencers everywhere in the province.

 Quest For Gold

-All personal coaches are encouraged to participate in the training camps.
+All personal coaches are encouraged to participate to the training camps.

 - Camp 1: February 15-16 2020 (location TBD)

 - Camp 2: April 25-26 2020 (location TBD)

 - Camp 1: March 28-29, 2020 (VGO)